 Research-focused master's degree programs in early childhood education prepare graduates to conduct educational research and to teach education and child development courses at the postsecondary level.
 Some colleges and universities require their instructors to hold doctorate degrees, but many community colleges and technical education schools employ teachers with a master's degree.

 Postsecondary teachers plan and execute lessons, evaluate student performance and advise students in their career paths.
 Some instructors also work on research projects.
 It's important for those in postsecondary education to stay current on developments in their field through professional journals and organizations, conferences and collaboration with colleagues.

 Salary & Job Growth

-  According to the BLS, the average annual salary for postsecondary teachers of all types in 2013 was $65,630, and job growth is expected to increase by 19% over the 2012-2022 decade.
+According to the BLS, the mean annual salary for post-secondary education teachers in 2015 was $71,060, and job growth is expected to increase by 13% for all postsecondary teachers over the 2014-2024 decade.